 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-When the Chase Sapphire Reserve℠ hit the market late in August 2016, it set a new benchmark for rewards earning credit cards.
-The card featured an introductory signup bonus of 100,000 Ultimate Rewards points after spending $4,000 within three months (NOTE: this bonus has since been reduced to 50,000 bonus points), and premium perks that have set it at the top of travelers ‘must have' list of cards.
+When the Chase Sapphire Reserve® hit the market late in August 2016, it set a new benchmark for rewards-earning credit cards.
+The card featured an introductory signup bonus of 100,000 Ultimate Rewards point (NOTE: this bonus has since been reduced to 50,000 bonus points), and premium perks that have set it at the top of travelers ‘must have' list of cards.

 In fact, even with its $450 annual fee, the card has been so popular in the first few months that Chase ran out of the original metal cards and had to issue temporary plastic cards to meet demand.